 Give the list to your students and review the pronunciation of each word.
 Then play the song for them and let them cross off the words on the list as they hear them.

 For more song-based activities, check out this post:

 You can also use a song for a great cloze activity.
 Get the lyrics to the song you want to play and replace each fifth word with a blank.
 Or you can target specific words you want your students to listen for.

 As they listen to the song, students will have to fill in the blanks in the lyrics.

-Musicians write songs for a reason, and most of them have a story to tell even if the story is subtle.
-While listening to a song, have your students try to pick out the problem that singer is singing about—such as a break up, death, unrequited love, etc.
+Musicians write songs for a reason, and most of them have a story to tell.
+While listening to a song, have your students try to pick out the problem that the singer is singing about—such as a breakup, unrequited love, and so on.

 After listening to the song, ask students to discuss why the musician wrote the song and what emotions they were feeling.
 Then have students come up with some advice for the person’s problem.